101sam/osx-dev-setup/README.md

 ![LimitlessV logo](http://www.limitlessv.com/wp-content/uploads/2015/06/logo-alt-300x200.png)

-# Scripts used to setup Mac OS X development environment
+# Scripts to use for setup development environment on Mac OS X

-A automated setup scripts when you setup new computer.

 The challenges when you setup your workstation to development mode is time-consuming.
 I used this repository to setup my development machine.